 If the espresso was weak, pull another shot 2 grams shorter in yield (you may have to grind finer to keep it brewing between 25 and 27 seconds).

 If the espresso was strong, pull another shot 2 grams longer in yield (you may have to grind coarser to keep the brewing time down).

 Keep iterating in 2-gram increments up or down in yield until you have reached a desired strength.
 This will become your new target yield.

 Now that we are at your desired strength, it’s time to lock down the flavour balance.
 This part of dialing in espresso is largely influenced by extraction time, the last parameter of the recipe.

 The perfect espresso is neither overly acidic, nor bitter.
-What you’ll often hear from coffee pros is that they are looking for a harmonious balance of acidity, bitterness and sweetness from the coffee.
+What you’ll often hear from baristas is that they are looking for a harmonious balance of acidity, bitterness and sweetness from the coffee.

 It’s likely you over-extracted your coffee.
 Grind coarser until the bitterness fades away.
 This is your new target extraction time.

 If your espresso is sour and sharp, it’s likely the espresso is under-extracted.
 Grind finer until the espresso is balanced.
 This is your new target extraction time.